tgirke/GEN242-2021/content/en/assignments/Projects/03_cluster_analysis.md

         + Analyze the similarities and differences in the cluster groupings obtained from the two methods.
         + Do the differences affect the results of the downstream gene set enrichment analysis?
         + Plot the performance of the clustering methods in form of ROC curves and/or record their AUC values.
 Functional annotations (e.g. GO, KEGG, Pfam) could be used as a benchmark for defining true results.

+### 2. Cluster and network analysis methods

++ Similar as above but with different combination of clustering methods and/or performance testing approach.

 ## References